Huegoxaga/notes/python/tools-and-packages.md

 - `plt.skcd()` set a comic style
 - `plt.show()` show the graph
 - `plt.savefig('filename.png')` save the file in the working directory.
-- `plt.get_cmap('color_code')` return a list of colors as color map, [Click](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html) to see all options, color is in RBG and has been divided by `255`
+- `cmap=plt.get_cmap('color_code')` return a list of colors as color map, [Click](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html) to see all options
+  - Plot methods also take `cmap` as argument, when a color map is assigned it will generate different colors for each plot
+  - Additionally, `c` argument can takes a list of index where same index corresponding to the same color for the data
+  - Use method `cmap(i)` to access its value, where `i` in range `[0.0, 1.0]`
+  - Color value is in RBG and has been divided by `255`

 ## BeautifulSoup